What is the scope of work?

 What is the application process?

-Apply in person,take and interview, pass a UA, attend a one day orientation and then you will be dispatched to a contractor.
+Apply in person, take and interview, pass a UA, attend a two day orientation and then you will be dispatched to a contractor.

 What are the requirements to apply?

-18 yrs. of age, picture ID and at least one of the following: HS Diploma, GED or NCRC – Bronze level
+18 yrs. of age, picture ID and at least one of the following: HS Diploma (OR High School equivilent), GED or NCRC – Bronze level

 What is the interview process and what should an applicant expect?

 Painless.
-We want to know what you expect of this program, what attitude you have for work and learning, what your goals are and what you plan on bringing to the program, can you show up on time to an appointment.
+We want to know what you expect of this program, what attitude you have for work and learning, what your goals are and what you think you can add to the program, can you show up on time to an appointment.
 Be prepared for the interview and dress the part.

 Are there any fees associated with applying for apprenticeship?

 What are the fees once a person signs the books to become an apprentice (what is taken out of the pay check?)